awsdocs/amazon-lumberyard-user-guide/doc_source/network-synchronizing-game-state-using-components.md

 ## Synchronizing an Entity with a NetBindingComponent<a name="network-synchronizing-netbindingcomponent"></a>

 Because a special `NetBindingComponent` is responsible for the actual binding process, entities that need to be synchronized must have a `NetBindingComponent` added to them\.
-When a game enters a multiplayer session, the `NetBindingComponent` collects replica chunks from the `NetBindable` instances on the entity and adds them to a [Replica](network-replicas-replica.md) master\.
+When a game enters a multiplayer session, the `NetBindingComponent` collects replica chunks from the `NetBindable` instances on the entity and adds them to a [Replica](network-replicas-replica.md) primary\.
 A special `NetBindingChunk` captures and stores spawning and other binding information for the entity\. `NetBindingComponent` instances activated during a multiplayer session automatically start the binding process\.

 ## Binding Process on Remote Nodes<a name="network-synchronizing-binding-process-remote"></a>